joernott/docker-oc-loganalyzer/README.md

 # Docker image: LogAnalyzer on CentOS 7 with Apache and PHP 5.6 from IUS

+This is the php5 based branch.
+As PHP 5.6 is quite outdated, the main branch will be switched to PHP 7.x

 Running LogAnalyzer (http://loganalyzer.adiscon.com/downloads/).
 You should expose /var/log to the container (e.g. from a running rsyslog container)